IgnisDa/ryot/docs/content/integrations.md

 You can configure the interval at which the data is fetched from the external source using the `INTEGRATION_SYNC_EVERY_MINUTES` environment variable.
 Defaults to `5`.

+If you have enabled the `Sync to owned collection` option, the integration will also run at night to add all media in your instance to your "Owned" collection.

 ### Audiobookshelf

 !!! warning